 – Military ID

 This is not a comprehensive list.
-If you are unsure whether your ID will be accepted, just send us email: firstname.lastname@example.org and we’ll let you know!
+If you are unsure whether your ID will be accepted, just send us an email: firstname.lastname@example.org and we’ll let you know!

 You are connected with a commissioned notary public via live audio-video call.
 The notary public confirms your identity visually using the scanned photo ID, and then witnesses as you sign the document.
 Just like a traditional notarization, the notary then signs and places their notarial seal on your document.